 5. Your kids will eventually forget your divorce.

 It’s natural to want to protect your children from pain, but hiding your grief after a divorce can do more harm than good.
 Your kids need to see that it’s okay to be sad and that they can rely on you for support.
-Let them know that you’re there for them, and encourage them to express their feelings.
+Let them know you’re there for them, and encourage them to express their feelings.